bobosola/ComfyUI-reboot/README.md

 This node was written to fix issues with some Apple MLX Flux model loaders.
 These loaders were super-quick compared with regular Flux loaders but failed to free the system memory on completion of the workflow.
 None of the usual utilities could clear the memory (_Manager -> Unload models_, _Manager -> Free model & node cache_ plus various custom nodes such as _EasyUse -> Clean VRAM_, _Unload Model_, and _Unload All Models_).
 Nothing worked, the memory was never freed.

 So this is a solution of last resort.
 I use it in workflows when calling ComfyUI from Open WebUI to generate images.
-The automated ComfyUI reboot at (or near) the end of a workflow allows the system to reclaim the memory without having to manually reboot the ComfyUI server after each image generation.
+The automated ComfyUI reboot on completion of a workflow allows the system to reclaim the memory without having to manually reboot the ComfyUI server after each image generation.

 ### Installation